posit-dev/shinylive/README.md

 update_packages_lock   Update the shinylive_lock.json file, based on shinylive_requirements.json
-update_packages_lock_local Update the shinylive_lock.json file, but with local packages only retrieve_packages      Download packages in shinylive_lock.json from PyPI update_pyodide_repodata_json Update pyodide/repodata.json to include packages in shinylive_lock.json create_typeshed_json   Create the typeshed.json file which will be used by the shinylive type checker copy_pyright           Copy src/pyright files to build directory api-docs               Build Shiny API docs
+update_packages_lock_local Update the shinylive_lock.json file, but with local packages only retrieve_packages      Download packages in shinylive_lock.json from PyPI update_pyodide_lock_json Update pyodide/pyodide-lock.json to include packages in shinylive_lock.json create_typeshed_json   Create the typeshed.json file which will be used by the shinylive type checker copy_pyright           Copy src/pyright files to build directory api-docs               Build Shiny API docs